cowprotocol/cow-sdk/README.md

 console.log(trades)
 ```

+> For more information about the API methods, you can check [api.cow.fi/docs](https://api.cow.fi/docs).

 ## Sign and Post orders
 In order to trade, you will need to create a valid order first.